sprguillen/britecore-exam/README.md

 # britecore-exam

 As provided by the instructions given by the BriteCore Engineering team, here is my deliverable.
 This is written on VueJS.
-Sample data from the google doc is hard coded as a reactive data on the **./src/components/Dashboard.vue**.
+Sample data from the google doc is hard coded to the vuex store which will the **./src/components/Dashboard.vue** will get using a vuex getter.
 There it should pass the data as a prop for the datatable component.
 Although the UI is written mostly on Vuetify, the table is in HTML (as per instruction that the datatable component should be my own and not from a UI pattern library).
 It has a simple filter + search functionality and responsiveness where on a small browser the table should be stacked.

 The columns are only sortable (one-way: ASC) by clicking the header of each column, it will sort the ids, names, descriptions, dates and amounts on ascending order.
 To edit a description, simply click a row and a modal should appear.
 This modal is a different vue component separate